China's Rural Reform: Background

 With the crisis of food shortages that resulted from the two Chinese revolutions and the rapidly growing population, a reform was needed that could ensure stable production of food.
 However, the pace of reforms was very slow.
-With the aim of surpassing Great Britain and catching up with America, the Great Leap Forward led by Mao Zedong from 1958 to 1962 focused on heavy industry.
-Producing steel to make military equipment became the highest priority and other economic sectors related to the improvement of livelihood of the people such as agriculture and light industry were undervalued.
-To boost the spirit and morale of the people, exaggerated yields were reported.
-This led to the Great Chinese Famine in 1959 - one of the most deadly famines in history.
-According to research led by Yang Jisheng, an estimated 36 million people died of starvation during the famine period, while other western researchers approximate the casualties to be as high as 45 million.
+With the aim of surpassing the United Kingdom and the United States, the Great Leap Forward led by Mao Zedong from 1958 to 1962 focused on industrial development.
+Producing "backyard steel" to make military equipment became the highest priority and other economic sectors related to the improvement of livelihood of the people such as agriculture and light industry were undervalued.
+This led to the Great Chinese Famine in 1959 - one of the deadliest famines in history, with estimates of around 36-45 million dead as a result.

 To regain power, momentum and consolidate his communist ideology within the party, Mao Zedong initiated the ten-year Cultural Revolution in 1966.
 Anything associated with capitalism or traditional values were removed.
 Millions of people fled due to the instability of the country.
 The 10-year movement crippled the country both politically and economically.
 The economy was stagnant and countless people died.
 Moreover, due to Zedong's belief that prosperity of the country comes with a greater population, he encouraged couples to have more children.
 According to statistics from World Bank, the fertility rate of China peaked in 1966, with each woman giving birth to an average of 6.37 children.
 This increased birth rate resulted in a 2.78% population growth in 1966, the highest annual growth in China's history.
 The population growth combined with the stagnant economy resulted in food shortages, which became the rationale for the rural reform.